zemingzhou30/scMAGCA/README.md

  *We denote  antibody-derived tags (ADTs) + Gene Expression as CITE-Seq and 10X Single-Cell Multiome ATAC + Gene Expression technology as SMAGE-seq for convenience.

+## <a name="pipline">Reproducible pipeline</a>

+We have updated the relevant code for drawing the main figures in the "figures" folder.
+For instance, in Fig2.ipynb, we have demonstrated how to use funkyheatmap package to plot the main benchmarks.
+In Fig3.ipynb, the specific calculation of the specificity factor is clearly illustrated.
+Fig5.ipynb contains the whole biological analyses for the '10Xmalt' dataset mentioned in the article.
+All the pipelines we provided is operational and reproducible.